eclipse-edc/Samples/transfer/transfer-02-consumer-pull/README.md

 ### 1. Start a http server

-As a pre-requisite, you need to have a http server that runs on port 4000 and logs all the incoming requests, it will be mandatory to get the EndpointDataReference that will be used to get the data.
+As a pre-requisite, you need to have a logging webserver that runs on port 4000 and logs all the incoming requests, it will be mandatory to get the EndpointDataReference that will be used to get the data.

 ```bash